 The North Carolina Coastal Federation works to provide learning opportunities for a variety of populations, with the understanding that not everyone has the exact same privileges.
-In our efforts to make environmental education more accessible to diverse audiences, we serve as a host site for AmeriCorps members to continue our reach in building bridges with underserved communities.
 Here are some ongoing connections we have already established:

 River City YouthBuild